awet100/Questioner_laminas_app/README.md

 > You can refer to this [Laminas Tutorial](https://docs.laminas.dev/tutorials/getting-started/skeleton-application/).
 Every thing is described in there.
 I will point out some points below regarding our app.

 ### Step 1 :-
 - Create `Questioner` directory in the module, this is where our app will be created.
-And then its subdirectories `config, src` and `view`.
+And then create its subdirectories `config, src` and `view`.
 - In `src` create `Controller, Form` and `Model` directories and a `Module.php` class and implement `ConfigProviderInterface` to the Module.php class.
 - In the `config` will create `module.config.php` to configure the `routing` and `view manager` and `connection b/n routes and its respective Actions and Controller`. see [how config file looks like](https://docs.laminas.dev/tutorials/getting-started/routing-and-controllers/)
 - Don't forget to include the config/module.config.php file into `Module.php` class.